ed0033w/ChubbyBuster/README.md

 # ChubbyBuster
 //Class Project in NCCU
-//IOS APP forcalory caculator and workout schedule
+//IOS APP for calory caculator and workout schedule